romariorios/apolo/README.md

 ### `apolo.move(orig, dest)`

 - Arguments:
-  - `orig`: path or list of paths
+  - `orig`: path or sequence of paths
   - `dest`: path
 - Return: boolean

 Moves `orig` to `dest`; returns `false` in case of an error.
-If `orig` is a list of files, `move` will return `false` on the first error and will abort the copy.
+If `orig` is a sequence of files, `move` will return `false` on the first error and will abort the copy.

 ### `apolo.parseopts(options)`